saifulkhan/storytelling-vis/README.md

     .create();
 ```

-**Workflow APIs:** See the implementation of various workflows in `src/utils/storyboards/workflow` folder, and how they are instantiated in story pages in `src/pages/storyboards` folder.
+**Workflow API:** See the implementation of various workflows in `src/utils/storyboards/workflow` folder, and how they are instantiated in story pages in `src/pages/storyboards` folder.

 **Example:** Covid19 story with single time series [⤴](http://localhost:3000/storyboards/covid19-sl-story), and Machine learning multi-variate story[⤴](http://localhost:3000/storyboards/ml-mv-story).